vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-in-a-custom-application.md

 ![Inference: We move a patch over an RGBD image to recognize the object and it's pose.](../../figures/how-to-use-monty/patchon2dimage.gif#width=500px)

-This can be implemented using two custom classes:
+This can be implemented using two custom classes the [SaccadeOnImageEnvironment](https://github.com/thousandbrainsproject/tbp.monty/blob/4bc857580ae6ac015586af1a61b3e292a7827b6f/src/tbp/monty/frameworks/environments/two_d_data.py#L258) and [SaccadeOnImageDataLoader](https://github.com/thousandbrainsproject/tbp.monty/blob/4bc857580ae6ac015586af1a61b3e292a7827b6f/src/tbp/monty/frameworks/environments/embodied_data.py#L1014):
 1. `SaccadeOnImageEnvironment`:
    - Defines initialization of all basic variables in the `__init__(patch_size, data_path)` function.
    - Defines the `TwoDDataActionSpace` to move up, down, left, and right on the image by a given amount of pixels.